HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

         --maxdepth 1 \

     Or you may completely turn off de-duplication by using the `--nodedup` flag.
-Use this option if you have already marked duplicates, perhaps by using unique molecular indexes (UMIs) or barcodes (see
+Use this option if you have already marked or removed duplicates, perhaps by using unique molecular indexes (UMIs) or barcodes (see [UMIScripts](https://github.com/HuntsmanCancerInstitute/UMIScripts), for
-    [UMIScripts](https://github.com/HuntsmanCancerInstitute/UMIScripts), for
     example).
 Marked duplicate reads are **always** skipped regardless of these settings.

     In general, random subsampling is preferred over setting an arbitrary maximum depth, which is analogous to cutting off all peaks at a certain height, effectively making all peaks the same.

+    Subsampling works well for point-source datasets, such as transcription factor binding or highly-restricted histone marks, such as H3K4me3, where high levels of biological duplication is expected.
+For broad enrichment, where biological duplication is rare, duplicate subsampling is less useful, and complete de-duplication may be more efficient.

+    **NOTE** Optical de-duplication is critical when sub-sampling duplicates.
+If your sequencing was done on a patterned Illumina flow cell, such as Novaseq, with observably high optical duplicates, you should set an optical pixel distance as appropriate.
+Note that this works with Illumina CASAVA style read names; reads from SRA don't retain original spot names, so optical duplicate checking can't be performed.

+        --optdist 2500 \

 - Read filtering